GLOBAL MARKETS-Dollar at seven-year high vs yen before Fed minutes

 "The Fed has done really a very good job of telegraphing every move, all the way through," he said.
 "The bigger surprises have come internationally, where you see moves in Japan and in Europe that aren't completely expected," Meckler said.

-Brent oil gained and rose above $79 a barrel on speculation the Organization of the Petroleum Exporting Countries may act when it meets next week to stabilize prices that have fallen by almost one-third in five months.
+Brent oil gained, heading toward $79 a barrel on speculation the Organization of the Petroleum Exporting Countries may act when it meets next week to stabilize prices that have fallen by almost one-third in five months.

-Brent was up 82 cents at $79.29 a barrel.
-U.S. crude was up 42 cents at $75.03 a barrel.
-(Additional reporting by Nigel Stephenson, Marc Jones, Anirban Nag and Atul Prakash in London, Hideyuki Samno in Tokyo and Blaise Robinson in Paris; Editing by James Dalgleish and Chizu Nomiyama)
+Brent was up 63 cents at $79.10 a barrel.
+U.S. crude was up 44 cents at $75.05.
+(Additional reporting by Nigel Stephenson, Marc Jones, Anirban Nag and Atul Prakash in London, Hideyuki Samno in Tokyo and Blaise Robinson in Paris; Editing by James Dalgleish)

 May 1 The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.